29th (Worcestershire) Regiment of Foot: Formation in 1694 to end of the 18th Century

-During the American Revolutionary War in 1775, the Americans tried to capture Quebec City; they were forced to retreat but the 29th arrived in Quebec in June 1776 to reinforce British forces in what is now modern Canada.
+During the American War of Independence in 1775, the Continental Army tried to capture Quebec City; they were forced to retreat but the 29th arrived in Quebec in June 1776 to reinforce British forces in what is now modern Canada.
 The Light and Grenadier companies were detached to join the 1777 Saratoga campaign, and fought at the Battle of Hubbardton on 7 July under Brigadier General Simon Fraser.
 Following defeat in the Battles of Saratoga, these companies surrendered with the rest of Burgoyne's force in October 1777.
 The other eight remained in Canada, fighting in a number of raids and small battles along the Vermont and New York state frontiers.

 On 31 August 1782, the unit was renamed the 29th (Worcestershire) Regiment of Foot by a royal warrant giving county titles to all regiments that did not already have a special title.
 This was an attempt to improve recruitment, but no depot was established in the county and recruits were liable to serve in any regiment.

 The regiment returned to England after the Anglo-French War ended in 1783; in 1791, it was given the regimental march known as 'The Royal Windsor,' allegedly composed by Princess Augusta, with the help of Lord William Cathcart.

 The French Revolutionary Wars broke out in 1792 and in 1794, members of the 29th took part in the British naval victory known as the Glorious First of June, serving as marines on HMS Brunswick and Ramillies.
 The regiment was awarded a naval crown for its participation in the battle, during which the Brunswick sank the French ship Le Vengeur du Peuple and disabled the Achille.
 At the end of December 1794, a battalion of 21 officers and 640 men, formed from those in the 29th who were not detached to warships, embarked on the troopship Maria for the Caribbean island of Grenada, where discontent would lead to an insurrection in the coming months, known as Fédon's Rebellion or the Brigand's War.
 On their return to England in July 1796, the battalion had been reduced by battle casualties and disease to 5 officers and 87 men.
 It later fought in a more conventional role at Alkmaar in October 1799, during the Anglo-Russian invasion of Holland.